By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 824|Pages: 2|5 min read

 Ambition can be described as the desire to achieve something or to succeed with motivation, determination, and an inner drive.
-In Shakespeare's play Macbeth, a powerful man is tempted into murder.
-In Steinbeck's novella Of Mice and Men, an unlikely pair try to follow their big dream.
+In the play Macbeth, a powerful man is tempted into murder.
+In the novella Of Mice and Men, an unlikely pair tries to follow their big dream.
 In both works, similar ideas and outcomes of ambition are portrayed through different situations and complications.
-Often, being ambitious can also lead to negative behaviors rather than just positive ones.
-Ambition in Macbeth and Of Mice and Men resulted in a change of personality, self-sacrifice, and a terrible demise.
+Ambition is often a double-edged sword; it can lead to greatness but also to moral corruption.
+In both Macbeth and Of Mice and Men, ambition resulted in a change of personality, self-sacrifice, and a terrible demise.

 To show two contrasting ways ambition influences a person’s character, one can look at the main protagonists as examples.
-In Macbeth’s case, his strong determination made him blind to what was right (Shakespeare, 1623).
+In Macbeth’s case, his strong determination made him blind to what was right.
 He lost his compassion and became greedy later in the play.
-This was depicted when he allowed his selfish desire for becoming king to result in making inhumane decisions, such as sending for Banquo to be killed out of fear of exposure (Shakespeare, 1623).
-Conversely, George's determination made him more hopeful later in the novella.
-Initially, he felt he had nothing to look forward to because his dream was not realistic.
-This hope is evident when Candy suggests they let him help because he has money, and George responds with, "Jesus Christ!
-I bet we could swing her" (Steinbeck, 1937).
+This was depicted when he would let his selfish desire of becoming king result in him making inhumane decisions, such as sending for Banquo to be killed in fear of getting exposed.
+In opposition, George’s determination made him more hopeful later in the novella, where before he felt he didn’t have anything to look forward to in life because his dream was not realistic.
+This is evident from when Candy suggests they let him help because he has the money, and George responded with, “Jesus Christ!
+I bet we could swing her.”
 These differing results may have something to do with the status of the two protagonists.
-While George stayed humble due to being from a lower class, Macbeth abused his social standing and power.
+While George stayed humble due to being in a lower class, Macbeth was able to do whatever he wanted with his social standing and he abused the power he had.
+The contrast between the two characters highlights how ambition can either uplift or corrupt an individual based on their moral compass and circumstances.

 Browse our vast selection of original essay samples, each expertly formatted and styled